|The salon, on No. 5's southwest corner, in an undated photograph.|

 ✴ Founded by Michael Caruso, an Italian immigrant who arrives in NYC as a stowaway and whose first job is sweeping the floor in a barbershop.
 He leases the original Tudor Tower shop in 1934.
 It's enough of a hit for him to relocate to cushier digs in No. 5 ‒ and to add a "budget" branch, including a men's barber, in the Hotel Tudor.

-✴ It is a true mom-and-pop operation in the beginning.
+✴ It is a true mom-and-pop shop in the beginning.
 Caruso's wife is a colorist, and their two sons, Julius and Enrico, are part-time apprentices as teenagers.
-Both boys demonstrate a marked flair with hair.
+Both boys demonstrate a flair with hair.

 ✴ By the late 1940s, Enrico is considered the star of the shop.
 He invents the poodle cut, and movie stars ‒ like Ann Sheridan, below ‒ start showing up.